Eutelsat OneWeb: Manufacturing and constellation rollout

 The constellation was originally announced in June 2014 to be just half of the total of approximately 720 satellites.
 A quarter of the satellites were to make up the initial constellation, and these would operate in the lower of the two proposed orbits, at approximately 850 km.
 The initial constellation would presumably be raised or lowered into its final orbital altitude of either 800 km or 950 km as consumer and business use of the broadband service grows over time.
 By early 2015, OneWeb indicated that the first launches would occur no earlier than 2017.

 In February 2016, OneWeb announced that they would set up an assembly and test facility in Florida with plans to assemble and launch the majority of the satellites by the end of 2019, while manufacturing an additional 250 of the 140 kg-satellites as spares to be used in later years.

 In 2019, OneWeb had formed a joint venture, OneWeb Satellites, with the European company Airbus Defence and Space in order to manufacture its satellites in higher volume and at lower cost than any satellites previously built by Airbus.
 A manufacturing facility was built in Merritt Island, Florida.
 Initial satellite production at the new facility began in mid-2019 and by January 2020, the factory reached the target production rate of two satellites per day.

-By the time the actual orbital deployment of the constellation began, in February 2019, the planned constellation size had settled once again at 648, near the original projection, with 600 active satellites with 48 on-orbit spares.
+By the time the actual orbital deployment of the constellation began, in February 2019, the planned constellation size had settled once again at 648, near the original projection, with 600 active satellites and 48 on-orbit spares.

 In January 2020, OneWeb reached a production rate of two satellites per day.
 In February 2020, the company launched its first large batch of satellites.

 In January 2021, OneWeb amended its application with the Federal Communications Commission (FCC) to change the number of satellites planned for its Phase Two constellation to 6,372.

 First launches and additional investments

 On 27 February 2019, OneWeb launched its first six satellites into 1,200 km low Earth orbit from the Centre Spatial Guyanais in French Guiana using a Soyuz-2 launch vehicle.
 The same day OneWeb announced that it had signed its first two client agreements marking the beginning of its commercialisation.
 On 18 March 2019, OneWeb announced it had secured US$1.25 billion in funding following a successful first launch.
 The funding was from existing investors SoftBank and Qualcomm, as well as Grupo Salinas and the Government of Rwanda.

 By August 2019, the company had six of its satellites broadcasting at the right frequencies for 90 days, meeting the "use-it-or-lose-it" spectrum conditions set by the United Nations' International Telecommunication Union (ITU).
-This secured the vital rights OneWeb needed to operate its global satellite broadband network.
+This secured the rights OneWeb needed to operate its global satellite broadband network.

 In February and March 2020, the company launched an additional 68 satellites to orbit, stating that launches would be paused to allow a minor design modification to be made before planning to resume in May 2020.